Tiwai Point Aluminium Smelter: Environmental effects

 Aluminium smelting via the Hall–Héroult process produces carbon dioxide as a by-product.
 The basic reaction is Al2O3 → 2Al + 3"O".
-Oxygen equivalents react at the red-hot carbon anode, forming a mixture of carbon monoxide (that subsequently becomes carbon dioxide) and carbon dioxide.
+Oxygen equivalents react at the red-hot carbon anode, forming a mixture of carbon monoxide (that subsequently becomes carbon dioxide once released to the atmosphere) and carbon dioxide.
 For one tonne of aluminium, 1.55 tonnes of CO result, becoming 2.4 tonnes of CO2.
 However, if all the oxygen were instead directly converted to CO2, then only 1.56 tonnes of CO2 would result.
 At the stated rate of 1.97 tonnes of carbon dioxide per tonne of aluminium, the production of 272,000 tonnes of aluminium in a year would emit 535,000 tonnes of carbon dioxide.
 In 2007, Tom Campbell, the chief executive of majority owner Rio Tinto Aluminium NZ, said that the smelter was among the top 5% of the world's 250 aluminium smelters in terms of low emissions.
 Metal produced by Tiwai Point is marketed under the RenewAl brand, which according to NZAS guarantees that less than four tonnes of CO2 is emitted for every tonne of aluminium produced.

 Significant amounts of hazardous waste have been stored at the site, mainly spent cell liner (also known as spent pot lining) containing compounds including fluoride and cyanide.
 Estimates of the waste stockpiled at the site range up to a quarter of million tonnes.
 It has been described as uncontrolled, unconsented and untreated in complete absence of any regulatory oversight or recognition, being the largest stockpile of hazardous waste in Australasia and posing an estimated $NZ300 million liability.
 Rio Tinto has committed $NZ4 million towards the removal of all aluminium dross and ouvea premix.